COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Background

-Existing online iterative preference optimization methods designed for or applicable to the original game, including iterative IPO~\citep{azar2024general} and SPPO~\citep{wu2024self}, are based on Multiplicative Weights Update (MWU, definition in \Cref{sec:solving game}), and thus \emph{diverge in the last iterate} as we show in \Cref{sec:syn-exp}.\footnote{The MWU algorithm only has a weaker average-iterate convergence, i.e., $\frac{1}{T}\sum_{t=1}^T \pi^t$ converges.} There is also a line of works including Nash-MD~\citep{munos2024nash, ye2024theoretical}, Online IPO~\citep{calandriello2024human}, INPO~\citep{ zhang2024iterative} aim to find the Nash equilibrium of a modified KL-regularized game:
+Existing online iterative preference optimization methods designed for or applicable to the original game, including iterative IPO~\citep{azar2024general} and SPPO~\citep{wu2024self}, are based on Multiplicative Weights Update (MWU, definition in \S\ref{sec:solving game}), and thus \emph{diverge in the last iterate} as we show in \S\ref{sec:syn-exp}.\footnote{The MWU algorithm only has a weaker average-iterate convergence, i.e., $\frac{1}{T}\sum_{t=1}^T \pi^t$ converges.} There is also a line of works including Nash-MD~\citep{munos2024nash, ye2024theoretical}, Online IPO~\citep{calandriello2024human}, INPO~\citep{ zhang2024iterative} aim to find the Nash equilibrium of a modified KL-regularized game $J_{\tau}(\pi_1, \pi_2, \piref)$ defined as

 The additional KL regularization terms in the objective are introduced for training stability.
-However, the Nash equilibrium of the modified game no longer achieves robust alignment, i.e., it has a win rate of at least 50\% against any competing policy.
-We present comparison of these algorithms in \Cref{tab:algorithm-comparison}.
+However, the Nash equilibrium of the modified game no longer guarantees a win rate of at least 50\% against any competing policy.
+We compare these algorithms in \Cref{tab:algorithm-comparison}.

 Moreover, most existing theoretical convergence guarantees only hold for the average iterate, i.e., the uniform mixture of training iterates, which is not used in practice.
-We focus on designing algorithms with provable last-iterate convergence to Nash equilibrium, which aligns with practice and is more space-efficient~\citep{munos2024nash}.

-As we show in the next section, our meta-algorithm \LPO can also be implemented with black-box access to algorithms that solve the regularized game $J_{\tau}(\pi_1, \pi_2, \piref)$. \definecolor{lightgreen}{rgb}{0.8, 1, 0.8}
+The last iterate is widely used in practice, is more space-efficient~\citep{munos2024nash}, and has better performance demonstrated by existing experimental results~\citep{munos2024nash,wu2024self,zhang2024iterative}.
+This motivates us to design principled algorithms with provable last-iterate convergence to Nash equilibrium policy.